tailhook/khufu/README.rst

 * Styles in the same file as view (HTML), properly namespaced
 * Avoids separate code to compose redux_ stores (kinda auto-generates it)
 * Supports webpack hot module replacement (aka hot reload)

+.. [*] *More verbose status:* I feel that the language itself (the syntax) is 90% complete (thanks to it's predecessor_).
+There are ugly edge cases of the compiler here and there.
+And the server-side render is not implemented yet.
+   Otherwise, the project is small enough to just work.

 Why?
 ====